bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

 Notice we added `mod foo` to `main.rs`.
 We did the same when moving `constants` to its own file.
-By adding it to `main.rs`, I'm declaring that my crate still tree looks like the following:
+By adding it to `main.rs`, I'm declaring that my crate's module hierarchy is still the same as before:

 ```
-           root
+            main
         /    |      \
      foo constants  one
       /
    bar